U.S. green groups say honeymoon is over, turn up heat on Biden

 Green group Earthjustice, which spent the last four years focused on fighting the Trump administration’s environmental rollbacks in court, said it was planning to use its legal experience to help the Biden administration defend its climate regulations against potential lawsuits from the oil and gas industry – rather than engage in pressure tactics.

-“We are not Sunrise.
-We are not chest-pounding public media advocates,” said Sam Sanker, senior vice president at Earthjustice.
+“We are not chest-pounding public media advocates,” said Sam Sankar, senior vice president at Earthjustice.
 But, he added: “We are going to be pushing very hard for Biden’s aggressive use of executive authority in the regulatory space.”

 Reporting by Valerie Volcovici; Editing by Daniel Wallis